-At a regularly scheduled City Council meeting on January 18, 2016, it was announced that a draft of the City of Hancock 5-year Recreation Plan was available for public review and inspection.
-Six comments were received during this 30day review period.
-Plan copies were made available online at www.cityofhancock.org and at www.wuppdr.org, while print copies were made available at Hancock City Hall.
+At a regularly scheduled City Council meeting on November 18, 2020, and in a concurrent paid advertisement in a local newspaper, it was announced that a draft of the City of Hancock 5-year Recreation Plan was available for public review and inspection.

+March 15, 2017 by the Hancock City Council.

+One comment was received during this 30-day review period.
+Plan copies were made available online at www.cityofhancock.com, while print copies were made available at Hancock City Hall and at the Hancock Public Library, which serves Hancock and is located in Hancock Central High School.

-A Public Hearing, held on February 16, 2016, allowed citizens the opportunity to review and comment on the new City of Hancock 5-Year Recreation Plan.
-One comment was received at the public hearing.
-The 2016-2020 City of Hancock 5-Year Recreation Plan was adopted at the subsequent regularly scheduled City Council meeting, also held on February 16, 2016.
+A Public Hearing held on December 16, 2020, allowed citizens the opportunity to provide comment on the new City of Hancock 5-Year Recreation Plan.
+One written comment was received at the public hearing.
+The 2021-2025 City of Hancock 5-Year Recreation Plan was adopted at the subsequent regularly scheduled City Council meeting, also held on December 16, 2020.